 Ayesha Khan is a D.C. metropolitan native and is thrilled to be back in her hometown where she has been freelancing with FOX 5 for the past year and a half.
 Having been given the opportunity to be part of a station in her own hometown has provided her the advantage to hit the ground running.
-She is already familiar with the communities where she grew up, attended school and university in and have along the way, made life-long friends.
+She is already familiar with the communities where she grew up, attended school and university in and has along the way, made life-long friends.
 These are friends and family members whom she says are now turning into incredible sources of information that have helped her beat the competition by reporting on exclusive and often lead stories.

 Being able to find a community's "pulse" is one of her greatest skills.
 Perhaps her own experiences as a multi-lingual first-generation Pakistani-American have sharpened her senses in recognizing minority issues and connecting with valuable sources.